marcmerih/smart-route-appstatic/README.md

  For further questions about setting up Angular / NodeJS in your local machine, please reference this video: https://www.youtube.com/watch?v=1RIXiy0v-wM

-*Pushing code to the master branch:*
+*Starting to code*

-  1. Create a new branch in remote repository (here).
+  1. Create a branch on Github
   2. On your local VSCODE Terminal, run `git checkout master` to enter local master branch.
   3. To acquire any new branches created by others (and your own branch that you've just created), run `git fetch`.
   4. To acquire latest changes merged into remote master, run `git pull origin master`.
   5. You should only make changes to your own branches (and not the master branch).
 To go into your branch locally, run `git checkout *type/your-branch-name*`
-  6. Create your changes.
+  6. Create your changes, and start application in your localhost by doing 'npm run start'

+*Pushing code to the master branch:*

   7. To stage the changes, run `git add .`.
   8. Now you must commit these staged changes, so you must run `git commit -m "message"`, where the message is a very brief description of what is in that commit.
   9. Now your code is ready to be pushed, so just run `git push` (alternatively, if you find yourself creating the branch in your local, terminal will prompt you to run `git push --set-upstream origin *type/your-branch-name*`, which will create and sync the same branch in the remote with your local branch).